-I am a fifth-year at the University of Michigan in Ann Arbor and completed my undergraduate studies at the University of Chicago.
-My research involves simulating electronically nonadiabatic dynamics via the generalized quantum master equation combined with mixed quantum-classical, semiclassical, and exact methods.
-At Michigan, I have contributed to improvements of the Chemistry department, currently as a mentor through the Chemistry Mentorship Program and formerly as treasurer of the Chemistry Graduate Student Council, co-leader of the graduate student component of the Seminar Committee, and a representative of the graduate student body for the Department’s external review.
-I have also been involved in education research at Michigan through the Compute-to-Learn and Future Faculty Graduate Student Instructor program.
-Outside of my cubicle, I enjoy watching Chicago and Michigan sports, participating in intramurals, creating and viewing art, and playing piano.
+I'm a postdoctoral researcher in the Batista Lab at Yale University.
+I defended my PhD in Chemistry and Scientific Computing at the University of Michigan in December 2020 and completed my undergraduate studies at the University of Chicago with a major in Chemistry and minor in Physics.
+My research involves simulating electronically nonadiabatic dynamics in complex molecular systems via the generalized quantum master equation.
+At Michigan, I contributed to improvements of the Chemistry department, as a mentor through the Chemistry Mentorship Program, treasurer of the Chemistry Graduate Student Council, and a representative of the graduate student body for an external review of the Department.
+I have been involved in education research at Michigan through the Compute-to-Learn and Future Faculty Graduate Student Instructor program.
+I was part of the executive board of the ACS Graduate Student Symposium Planning Committee for the Spring 2020 National Meeting, where we hosted a symposium on smart materials.
+Outside of my cubicle, I enjoy watching Chicago and Michigan sports, participating in intramurals, playing golf, creating and viewing art, and playing piano.